sartak/advent-of-code/2023/README.md

 That certainly did not scale to part 2.
 It was immediately obvious that iterating over all possible diagrams would take forever.
 The only thing that came to mind was a recursive solution that was aggressive about cutting the solution space.
 But there are an awful lot of cases to handle just right.
 I chunked the inputs by splitting on `.`, then used `dedup_with_count` to get a list of `(count, is_known)` pairs, which was a little easier to work with.
 The necessary fiddling was reminiscent of the range splitting I did in day 5.
 Luckily this time I had an oracle to guide me: my solution to part 1.
 Quite a few times I ran the input through both solutions, diffed their outputs, then picked one of the differences to debug.
 Then once both answers were consistent, I multiplied the inputs by 5 as part 2 asked, compiled in release build, and... the answers came back slowly.
 But I suspected this was going to happen, so I'd written my recursive function to be memoizable.
 With that, my answer popped out in significantly under a second.
 Adding parallelism was a one line change (`.into_iter()` -> `.into_par_iter()`) and sped up my solution by 3-4x.

+# Day 13

+Solving part 1 took longer than it should have.
+In particular figuring out the formula for what the reflected coordinate would be.
+But I solved it without too much fuss.
+Just, slowly.

+Was really hoping for an easy day.
+While reading the problem I was concerned that part 2 would be a beast, but no, it was very straightforward.
+I just kept a `smudge` flag, set it on the first error (and bailed on the second error), and made sure it was true at the end of the loop.
+So I was happy to submit that in under two minutes.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |